deathworlders/online/content/book/deathworlders/chapter-18-baggage.md

 Allison just sat in silence and let him rattle on.

-"...and then.... ‘**_I’m_** *right where* **_I_** *want to be*.’ as if it’s all about what *he* wants.
+"...and then....‘**_I’m_** *right where* **_I_** *want to be*.’ as if it’s all about what *he* wants.
 As if there’s not a galaxy out here that needs saving from **_THIS!_**" In a surprisingly swift motion he turned, looked over his shoulder, and delivered a ferocious equine kick to the hologram which, programmed to respond realistically to damage for combat training purposes, staggered and fell, wheezing through broken ribs.
 “Room, end simulation.”

 The holographic Hunter ceased to exist, as abruptly as a light being turned out.